CharlesPoggers/puzzle_annoncement/README.md

 "/me PlunderMoneyWubby Look at me, I'm the puzzle captain now PlunderMoneyWubby 🧩Part {part_number} {link} 🧩" "/me It's your favorite time of the day, puzzle GANG ASSEMBLE 🧩Part {part_number} {link} 🧩"

-URL INput valdation: No empty string and must be a https://jiggie.fun/ABCDEF URL.
+URL Input valdation: No empty string and must be a https://jiggie.fun/ABCDEF URL.
 Nothing else.

 **HOW TO SET IT UP**
 https://imgur.com/a/pJJwJD9